jsgreenwell/CobolLoader/README.md

 # CobolLoader
-You read the title right - intro to text parsing and difference between positional (string, array loops) and regex parsering of text.
+You read the title right - intro to text parsing and difference between positional (string, array loops) and regex parsing of text.
-With some standard CSV used to explain packaging (and the build-ing of libarys).
+With some standard CSV used to explain packaging (and the building of libraries).

-Needs some gramer fixs and comments added (used in school project to alow students to learn Git/Github).
+Needs some grammar fixes and comments added (used in school project to allow students to learn Git/Github).

 Used as a teaching example of regex with Java - not meant as efficient model (its not).